Mike Slinn

 Instead, define a method called render_impl.
 For inline tags, render_impl does not accept any parameters.
 For block tags, a single parameter is required, which contains text passed from your block in the page.

-Your implementation of render_impl can parse parameters passed to the tag / block tag, as described in Tag Parameter Parsing.
+Your implementation of render_impl can parse parameters passed to your tag, as described in Explanations and Examples of Jekyll Plugins.

 General Usage

-Please see the demo/ project for a well-documented set of demonstration Jekyll plugins that are built from jekyll_plugin_support.
-Additional information is available here and the jekyll_plugin_support GitHub project.
+Please see the demo/ project for a well-documented set of demonstration Jekyll plugins built from jekyll_plugin_support.
+Additional information is available Explanations and Examples of Jekyll Plugins and the jekyll_plugin_support GitHub project.

 JekyllSupport::JekyllBlock and JekyllSupport::JekyllTag provide support for Jekyll block tags and Jekyll inline tags, respectively.
 They are similar in construction and usage.